14 FAM 760

 (2) Mail moving to and from downstream locations must be processed in ILMS, using one of the following methods, DPM or MMS:

-(a) Mail movement within country must be transported via sealed bags inside of a sealed truck, or nested directly to a sealed truck in place of a bag using ILMS-DPM or MMS;
+(a) Mail movement within country must be transported in a sealed bag or loose-loaded inside of a sealed truck, or nested directly to a sealed truck using ILMS-DPM or MMS;

-(b) Mail movement within country via commercial air requires an air waybill and must be transported via UCP using ILMS-DPM; and
+(b) Mail movement within country via commercial air requires an air waybill and must be transported using ILMS-DPM; and

-(c) Mail movement crossing international borders must be transported via Unclassified Pouch (UCP).
+(c) Mail movement crossing international borders must be transported using ILMS-DPM.

 NOTE: USPS will not honor indemnity claims submitted for loss that occurs between the regional and downstream location.